hanjoongcho/CheatSheet/kotlin/kotlin.md

     return block()
 }
 ```
+## let
-### Calls the specified function block with this value as its argument and returns its result.
+#### Calls the specified function block with this value as its argument and returns its result.
 ```kotlin
 /**
  * Calls the specified function [block] with `this` value as its argument and returns its result.